meganr28/null-collision-volumes-cuda/README.md

 #### Varying Scene Type (Box vs. Void)

-Figure XX below showcases the impact of having participating media and surfaces interact within a scene.
+The graph below showcases the impact of having participating media and surfaces interact within a scene.
 While the lighting benefits of the global illumination showcase a much more realistic looking smoke cloud, the performance impact is much worse.
 This is because, in the scene with nothing but a single area light, most of the rays either end when cast directly from the camera,